zackharley/recipes/README.md

 1. Spread peanut butter and Nutella over the wrap
 2. Slice the banana into thin circular chunks.
 Place on the middle of the wrap.
 3. Fold the wrap as wanted.
-Use a pannini press to seal the wraps if desired!
+Use a pannini press to seal the wraps if desired.
+4. Sprinkle cinammon on top of sealed wrap to add flavor.